guillermooo/sublime-undocs/source/reference/symbols.rst

 It is possible
 to apply transformations to symbols before they are displayed to the user.
-Text transformations are defined as regular expressions using the `Oniguruma`_ syntax.
+Text substitutions are defined as regular expressions using the `Oniguruma`_ syntax.

-This is an example of a text transformation:
+This is an example of a text substitution:

 ::